 Enter other income from sources within Arizona.
 Do not include pension income or social security taxed by the federal government.
+Include your own schedule with the tax return.

 Line 23 - Total Income

 Add lines 15 through 22 and enter the total.